cezine/ElectricityDemand/README.md

 To match the location, I took Central Park’s weather data.
 I used different types of temperature data.
 Extreme minimum and maximum temperatures represent the highest daily maximum temperature and the lowest daily minimum temperature for the month.
 Maximum and minimum temperatures represent average of daily maximum and minimum temperatures.
 Average temperature is the mean of the maximum and minimum temperatures.

 After merging the two datasets, I can see that weather as well as the electricity consumption have seasonality.
 The highest consumption is observed in the Summer.
 The next highest consumption is observed in the Winter.
-And this is the assumption I used for this project.
+And this is the assumption I use for this project.

 ![4](./Images/seasonality.png)

-Now, to predict the electricity consumption in any given month, I used models such as Vector Autocorrelation(VAR), Vector Autoregression Moving-Average with Exogenous Regressors(VARMAX) as well as Long Short Term Memory (LSTM) Neural Network.
-The basis behind this is that the electricity consumption a month ago can definitely affect this month’s consumption.
-In addition, the last month’s temperature can also influence this month’s electricity consumption.
-This means that you can predict the future consumption with past values of itself along with past values of temperature.
+Now, to predict the electricity consumption in any given month, I used models such as Vector Autocorrelation (VAR), Vector Autoregression Moving-Average with Exogenous Regressors (VARMAX) as well as Long Short Term Memory (LSTM) Neural Network.
+The basis behind these models is that this month's electricity consumption is affected not only by the last month's a consumption but also by the last month's temperature.
+This means that you can predict the future electricity consumption with past values of itself along with past values of temperature.

-The key for VAR and VARMAX modeling is that you have to find the optimal order(lag) value.
+The key for VAR and VARMAX modeling is that you have to find the optimal order (lag) value.
 To find this, you can use an attribute like ".select_order()".

 ![5](./Images/lag.png)

 After fitting the model with the optimal order, I get the equations for all time series variables.
 In this case, I only care about the consumption time series so I focus on the equation for the consumption as seen in the image below.
 The way I interpret this is that first, I observe what variable is most influetial in prediction by looking at the p-values.
-I consider those under 0.05 is the influential variables, so in this case, those in red boxes are contributing to consumption prediction the most.
+I consider those under 0.05 is the influential variables, so in this case, those in red boxes are contributing to the consumption prediction the most.
 My equation is made up of coefficients of all the time series.

 ![6](./Images/equation.png)

+I have also attempted to use LSTM with various parameters.
+The key to LSTM modeling is that you have to scale the data before fitting.

 ## Results

+All the models will be evaluated with RMSE(Root Mean Squared Error), which will show how much kWh are off.

 best model